justcallmetk/Medical-Image-Classfication/README.md

 In this project, you'll be using a subset of the National Institute of Health chest X rays (C.X.R.) as our data set for training.

-For Now We will be using only two of the potential classes, effusion and no finding (no anomaly was detected).
+For now we will be using only two of the potential classes, effusion and no finding (no anomaly was detected).

-Effusion is a medical condition where liquid gets collected in lungs due to various diseases such as tuberculosis, pneumonia or even heart failure.
+Effusion is a medical condition where liquid gets collected in lungs due to various diseases such as tuberculosis, pneumonia and heart failure.

 # Blockchain Implementation

-At this time, I am working on the Blockchain implementation via test networks and looking to improve the
+At this time, I am working on the Blockchain implementation via test networks.

 # Making Predictions in Inference